Christophe36/GetData_assignment/README.txt

 5.DATA SET WITH AVERAGE OF EACH VARIABLE OF EACH ACTIVITY AND EACH SUBJECT

- DataSet1 comprises of  : 6 activities times 30 subjects = 180 rows
+ DataSet1 is comprised of  : 6 activities times 30 subjects = 180 rows
                        : 88 means and SD features